 Science proves that human life begins at conception (fertilization) when a genetically unique human being comes into existence, with his own genetic code.

-Visit the Endowment for Human Development (EHD) to see the biology of development in the womb.
+Visit the Endowment for Human Development (EHD) website to see the biology of development in the womb.

 Documents on Fetal Pain